 Is The Experience From Your Last Position Relevant?

 If there is little to no relevance between the positions, you do not have to showcase it on your resume.
 The hiring company is primarily interested in relevant experience and skills you can bring to their company.
-You may be able to break your resume into "Relevant Experience" and "Additional Experience" sections.
+You might be able to break your resume into "Relevant Experience" and "Additional Experience" sections.

 How Long Were You In The Position?